 Hard Standing

 In 2020 we laid out the new hard standing and lorry parks areas for visitors, HGV’s and work traffic.
-We had a unique opportunity to try to incorporate areas of hard standing that wouldn’t be in constant HGV and fork lift use to have the overspill area available for plants that would withstand some driving over.
+We had a unique opportunity to try to incorporate areas of hard standing that wouldn’t be in constant HGV and fork lift use to have the overspill area available for plants that would withstand being driven over.
 Ironically the typical `weed` often dug up and destroyed by fastidious gardeners are not really weeds at all, they are very hardy and often flowering.
 Not only great pollinators, they also provide shade and insect / beetle areas which keep birds and other wildlife such as hedgehogs thriving.

-This has worked amazingly well and the swale, which is extremely large has an abundance of frogs and pond life, even now with self setting bull rushes known to be frequented by most birds and even the occasional Kingfishers.
+This has worked amazingly well and the swale, which is extremely large, has an abundance of frogs and pond life, even now with self setting bull rushes known to be frequented by most birds and even the occasional Kingfishers.

 Waterways and run off

-In addition to this the in house Klargester Bioficient runs the clean water run off from the sewerage systems from our commercial offices into the numerous plants and reed beds.
+In addition to this the in-house Klargester Bioficient runs the clean water run off from the sewerage systems from our commercial offices into the numerous plants and reed beds.

 Fencing

-This provides another 800 metres of greenery for birds and wildlife, plus the now many pollinators.
-The new laurel also looks very pleasing on the eye and befits from the vast road frontage the ILC enjoys from the main new Farndon roundabout.
-This is the new southern gateway to Newark and its important we are presenting our busy commercial logistics operaters as a welcome to visitors to the town.
-We have not only landscaped some of the areas, we have now created a haven for wildlife, which will continue to improve now by itself.
-We are a place where our staff feel immersed in nature and this provides a calming influence to our valued staff and visitors alike, plus at breaktime the nature is a welcome change from the stresses of operating in a time sensitive and often quite stressful results based environment.
+We have not only landscaped some of the areas, but we have also created a haven for wildlife, which will continue to improve on its own.
+We are a place where our staff feel immersed in nature, and this provides a calming influence on both our valued staff and visitors.
+During break time, nature offers a welcome change from the stresses of operating in a time-sensitive and often quite stressful, results-driven environment.

 Pollinators / Bees

-In 2017 we at the ILC introduced 6 bee hives as a trial in one of the fields we own, adjacent to the main works areas.
+In 2017 we introduced 6 bee hives as a trial in one of the fields we own, adjacent to the main works areas.
 This remains fairly constant with around 120 kilos of honey being produced, 20 kilos per hive.
 The 6 beehives were all healthy, however there was not a significant increase in numbers of bees or honey.
 This was our gauge for ascertaining the health of nature in and around the ILC.
 In 2021, with the R and D development programme and on the advice of the University of Derby, we planted certain species of floral and fauna and as aforementioned as detailed already replaced concrete block with planters, put in a variety of other bio-diversified measures, all unique and a UK first for a busy commercial, HGV carbon-producing centre.

-At the end of the project in July 2023, in reviewing the results of 2021/22 research and development programme, we now have 65 bee hives, producing 1700 KILOS (meaning the top end of 27 kilos per hive, this is a very healthy bee hive) this proves not only can the land sustain now more bees, the hive yield has increased by approximately 30%, this is the simplest back-to-back gauge we can prove.
+At the end of the project in July 2023, in reviewing the results of 2021/22 research and development programme, we now have 65 bee hives, producing 1700 KILOS (meaning the top end of 27 kilos per hive, this is a very healthy bee hive).
+This proves not only can the land sustain now more bees, the hive yield has increased by approximately 30%, this is the simplest back-to-back gauge we can prove.

 However, the success which can now been seen and verified here at the ILC, is only part of the main UK concerns of a reduction in pollinators.
 Much of the pollination for food crops and wild plants is carried by the wild bees and hover flies.
 Furthermore, birds scatter seeds thus producing the self-setting saplings which become bushes, trees and shrubs.
 Whilst its not an infallible indicator of the projects success, it is indicative especially regarding wild pollinators, in the turn around from simple crop-farmed fields to a nature filled lLC.